akankshabakshi/European-Soccer-Game-Data-Analysis/README.md

 Note: This data is also present on Kaggle

 # Workflow:
 The workflow is mentioned below:

 # 1. Basic analysis:
 To familiarise the tables columns and other related information Link can be found here: https://github.com/akankshabakshi/European-Soccer-Game-Data-Analysis/blob/master/soccer_game_basic_analysis.py

-# 2. Analysis using table joins
+# 2. Analysis of matches and leagues using table joins
-Link can be found here:
+Link can be found here: https://github.com/akankshabakshi/European-Soccer-Game-Data-Analysis/blob/master/project-1.ipynb

-# 3. Identifying patterns or trends
+# 3. Data visualizations or viewing patterns
 Link can be found here: